 At Advent, we enter into a 4-week season of waiting and preparing for Christ’s coming at Christmas.
 It’s a season of ever-greens and wreaths, of lights and colors, of gifts and sacred story.
 Join us on Sunday for our annual Hanging of The Greens worship service at 10 AM in the sanctuary and online and learn about these traditions in an interactive festive family service for all.

 Please join us on Sunday, December 11 at 10:00 am. for First Congregational Church’s annual Festival of Lessons and Carols, a beloved Advent tradition from England wherein God’s word is proclaimed and contemplated in word and song: a special sequence of readings, prayers, choral anthems, and congregational carols.

-Join us in the Sanctuary for a time of prayer, candle lighting and music.
+Join us in Ripley Chapel for a time of prayer, candle lighting and music.
 Designed to move from darkness to hope, the service opens us to God’s quiet presence.
 Read more…

 Join us for a time of prayer, candle lighting and music.
 Designed to move from darkness to hope, the service opens us to God’s quiet presence.
 Come in the face of life’s challenges, anxieties, and fears.
 Come when grief or loss disrupts life.
 Come to remember those whom we hold dear.
 Come during the rush of the holidays, or invite a friend or loved one facing difficulties.
 Read more…